A note on the Hurwitz problem and cone spherical metrics: Introduction

-\nd Given such a one-form $\omega$, the second author observed in 2014 that the solution of the ODE is a unique rational function $f$ on ${\Bbb P}^1$ up to a multiple, from which the necessary part \eqref{equ:degwt} of this fact holds.
-The second author reduced the sufficient part of Fact 1 to a special case of the Hurwitz problem and solved the latter affirmatively in 2015 joint with the first author.
-See \cite[Theorem 1.1]{SX20}, i.e. Case 1 of Theorem \ref{thm:rat}.
-Then, taking the logarithmic differential $\frac{{\rm d}f}{f}$ with respect to the branched cover $f \colon {\Bbb P}^1\to {\Bbb P}^1$ in Case 1 of Theorem \ref{thm:rat}, we obtain the desired one-form $\omega$ in Fact 1.
-Eremenko \cite{Eremenko:2017} used this case of the Hurwitz problem solved by the first and the second authors and the theory of o-minimal structures to obtain the angle constraint for reducible metrics on ${\Bbb P}^1$.
-Mondello-Panov \cite[Theorem C]{MP1505} used parabolic rank two stable bundles to give the angle constraint for irreducible metrics on ${\Bbb P}^1$ a little bit earlier than Eremenko.
-Therefore, combining these, we obtain the angle constraint for cone spherical metrics on ${\Bbb P}^1$.
-X. Zhu \cite{Zhu19} used this angle constraint to find infinitely many new exceptions for branched covers from ${\Bbb P}^1$ to itself.
+\nd Upon obtaining such a one-form $\omega$, the second author noted in 2014 that the solution to the ordinary differential equation is a unique rational function $f$ on ${\Bbb P}^1$, up to a multiple.
+This observation substantiates the necessary condition \eqref{equ:degwt} from Fact 1.
+The second author further reduced the sufficient part of Fact 1 to a specific case of the Hurwitz problem, which was subsequently resolved affirmatively in 2015 in collaboration with the first author.
+Refer to \cite[Theorem 1.1]{SX20}, specifically Case 1 of Theorem \ref{thm:rat}.
+By taking the logarithmic differential $\frac{{\rm d}f}{f}$ with respect to the branched cover $f \colon {\Bbb P}^1\to {\Bbb P}^1$ in Case 1 of Theorem \ref{thm:rat}, the desired one-form $\omega$ is derived.

+Eremenko \cite{Eremenko:2017} utilized this specific case of the Hurwitz problem, solved by the first and second authors, and incorporated the theory of o-minimal structures to establish the angle constraint for reducible metrics on ${\Bbb P}^1$.
+Preceding Eremenko, Mondello-Panov \cite[Theorem C]{MP1505} utilized parabolic rank two stable bundles to provide the angle constraint for irreducible metrics on ${\Bbb P}^1$.
+The amalgamation of these results yields the angle constraint for cone spherical metrics on ${\Bbb P}^1$.
+X. Zhu \cite{Zhu19} subsequently utilized this angle constraint to discover infinitely many new exceptions for branched covers from ${\Bbb P}^1$ to itself.

-Mondello-Panov \cite[Theorem A]{MP1807} used the technique of cutting and gluing to show that the Gauss-Bonnet formula is the only angle constraint for cone spherical metrics on compact Riemann surfaces of {\it positive} genus.
-Quite recently, Q. Chen, B. Li and the first and the second authors \cite{CLSX21} applied Jenkins-Strebel differentials to finding the angle constraint for reducible metrics on compact Riemann surfaces of {\it positive} genus, which was reduced to an existence theorem of unitary one-forms with both residues and zero multiplicities prescribed.
-A special case of the main theorem we proved in \cite{CLSX21} reads as follows. \\
+Mondello-Panov \cite[Theorem A]{MP1807} employed the cutting and gluing technique to demonstrate that the Gauss-Bonnet formula constitutes the sole angle constraint for cone spherical metrics on compact Riemann surfaces of {\it positive} genus.
+More recently, Q. Gendron and G. Tahar \cite[Theorem 5.3]{GT21} applied totally real Jenkins-Strebel differentials to establish the angle constraint for reducible metrics on compact Riemann surfaces of {\it positive} genus.
+This was reduced to an existence theorem of unitary one-forms with both prescribed residues and zero multiplicities.
+Almost simultaneously, Z. Wei, Y. Wu and the second author \cite[Theorem 1.9]{WWX22} employed the football-decomposition technique for reducible metrics to prove the same result as the theorem of Gendron-Tahar.
+A special case of this result is stated as follows: \\